+W-NOMINATE unites

-- We take a political approach pioneered by Poole and Rosenthal (1985) to study voting in Congress: W-NOMINATE spatial model. - Random utility framework (McFadden, 1976) in which Funds with heterogeneous preferences choose between alternatives characterized by attributes that are unobserved to the researchers, but observed (and acted upon) by them. - Fund preferences are assumed to be single-peaked and symmetric, and we assume they vote for the alternative closer to this peak (ideal point), allowing for some error. - While funds may have preferences across an array of issues, their attitudes appear to be organized by position along a small number of latent dimensions (ideology).
+- Random utility framework (McFadden, 1976) in which Funds with heterogeneous preferences choose between alternatives characterized by attributes that are unobserved to the researchers, but observed (and acted upon) by them. - Spatial models of voting. - Alternating Estimation Methods developed in psychometrics - Fund preferences are assumed to be single-peaked and symmetric, and we assume they vote for the alternative closer to this peak (ideal point), allowing for some error.